incubyte/incubyte.github.io/content/blog/write-cleaner-rails-code-with-fear.md

   end
 ```

-Now, let’s see how this transforms our controller code,
+Now, let’s see how this transforms our controller code.
 The typical Rails way:

 ```ruby
   def update